prateek-senapati/my-travel-plans/README.md

-## Travel Destinations
+# Travel Destinations

+My name is Prateek Senapati.

-A simple app to keep track of destinations I'd like to visit.
+This is a simple app to keep track of destinations I'd like to visit.